xsj3n/xsj3n.github.io/src/posts/Modern_Administration_Crash_Course_-_2.md

        201 terraform-windows-2025-1 running    4048       32.00        2073759
 ```

 All seems to have went well with the deployment.
-Now we must concern ourselves with the next essential step to begin the automated configuration of these VMs, which is getting the IP addresses from them.
+The next essential step to begin the automated configuration of these VMs is collecting the IP addresses from them.
 The `proxmox_virtual_environment_vm` resource exposes a `ipv4_addresses` attribute to make collecting this information trivial, at least in theory.

 Run `terraform destroy`, which will stop and then delete the VMs which were just spun up.
 This will show the same diff and ask for the same input as `terraform apply`.